IwonaKrysp/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+variable x is global variable and is accessible everywhere, whereas y is visible only within function block.

 ## Question 3